 Just found out your favorite band is playing a few towns away and convinced your friends to be spontaneous groupies with you?
-Simply split the cost of the gas and snacks for the road without the hassle of ATMs and keep track of who paid or still owes within your Zelle® activity feed.
-Then get back to your car karaoke performance and make some memories.
+Simply split2 the cost of the gas and snacks for the road, without the hassle of the ATM.
+And keep track of who paid and still owes within your Zelle® activity feed.
+Then, get back to your car karaoke performance and make some memories.

 Spot your friend

 We all have that one friend.
-The person who forgets their wallet or worse yet, loses their credit card.
-If you regularly offer to cover their late night coffee or share of pizza, it adds up.
-Luckily, it’s easy to get your money back.
-You can use Zelle® to request even the smallest expenses, like the $2.50 they owe you for that midnight espresso shot.
+The person who always forgets their wallet or worse, loses their credit card.
+If you regularly offer to cover their late-night coffee or share of pizza, it adds up.
+Luckily, it’s easy for them to pay you back.
+You can use Zelle® to request even the smallest expenses, like the $2.50 they owe you for that late-night espresso shot.

 Split groceries and utilities

-Luckily, all six housemates don’t need to write separate checks or make trips to the ATM.
-If you’re the ‘Head Rent Payer,’ you can easily receive money from your roommates using Zelle®.
-It’s also easy to request everyone’s share of water, electric or internet.
+Luckily, all six roommates don’t need to write separate checks or make trips to the ATM.
+If you’re the ‘Head Rent Payer,’ you can easily receive money from your roommates using Zelle®, regardless of where they bank.
+It’s also easy to request everyone’s share of the water, electric, or internet bill.
 No wads of cash necessary.

-Back-to-school costs and monthly expenses during college quickly add up.
-Fortunately, you can use Zelle® to split expenses with your roommates and friends.
+Back-to-school costs and bills during college can quickly become overwhelming.
+Fortunately, you can use Zelle® to easily keep track of and split expenses with your roommates and friends.